Who can participate in QIP? Benefits of QIP? What can retail investors infer from QIP? What is QIP (Qualified Institutional Placement )?

-- Similarly companies like Avenue supermart has opted for this route as it wanted to reduce promoter holding below 75%, Bharti Airtel opted for QIP in order to reduce debt on its books.
+For example, banks have raised capital through qualified institutional placement shares definition to be well prepared if NPAs rise after the moratorium period.
+Similarly, companies like Avenue supermart have opted for this route to reduce promoter holding below 75%, and Bharti Airtel opted for QIP to reduce debt on its books.

-- Thus, there are various motives behind a QIP offer and they vary from one company to another.
+Thus, there are various motives behind a QIP offer, and they vary from one company to another.

 - Promoters of the company cannot participate in this type of issue.